SeedSigner/independent_custody_guide/README.md

 I emphatically suggest that as a critical part of creating and implementing your new multi-signature wallet, that you test and practice with Testnet.
 We can’t be skillful or truly confident about anything until we’ve practiced it, and an important part of implementing your own custody solution and holding bitcoin over the long-term is being confident in your storage scheme.

 The first “cold storage” setup that I created in 2013-14 was simply a series of offline-created private and public key pairs that I generated and printed onto slips of paper (courtesy of https://www.bitaddress.org/).
 And while this means of storage proved to be secure during the period of time I was using it, over time I became anxious about my setup because I had only minimally tested it and didn’t really have any opportunity to practice any sort of redemption/spending.
 Over time, as bitcoin tends to appreciate in value, I sincerely believe a kind of anxiety can set it and savers can begin to wonder if their accumulated value is “real”, or if they’ll be able to access their bitcoin when they want/need to.
-For me, this anxiety grew over a long bear market (2014-2016), and after bitcoin’s exchange rate started rising again the anxiety culminated in me moving all of my coins from cold storage into an exchange account, where they were subsequently sold in early 2017 during the “fork-wars” (see Hard Fork wars book?).
+For me, this anxiety grew over a long bear market (2014-2016), and after bitcoin’s exchange rate started rising again the anxiety culminated in me moving all of my coins from cold storage into an exchange account, where they were subsequently sold in early 2017 during the “fork-wars” (a good resource to learn more about this period of time is _The Blocksize War: The battle for control over Bitcoin’s protocol rules_ by Jonathan Bier).
 It goes without saying that I own a lot less bitcoin now, and what I do own was all purchased at higher prices than those at which I panic sold.

 A big part of my mission with SeedSigner is to help people avoid making a similar mistake — friends don’t let friends sell bitcoin.
 Don’t be weak-handed like I was.
 Take the time to think through how you’ll be **most comfortable** holding your coins over the long term.
 And then bring that hypothetical setup into reality.